 However, because scant timber comes from thick branches or smaller trees, you get a combination of heartwood and growth wood in each piece.
 This combination is why you find irregularities in so much scant timber.

 Scant is short for scantling, usually associated with small timber sections.
-The most common size is 75 x 50mm, which producers reduce to 69 x 44, ideal for internal partitioning.
-However, it’s always worth checking the final measurements with your supplier as sizes vary.
+The most common size is 75 x 50mm, which producers reduce to 69 x 44mm, ideal for internal partitioning.
+However, as sizes vary, it’s always worth checking the final measurements with your supplier.

-You can also get 50 x 50 scant for framing and boxing-in or 100 x 50 for wider partitions and stud walls.
+You can get 50 x 50mm scant for framing and boxing-in or 100 x 50mm for wider partitions and stud walls.

 Scant timber comes in lengths of 2.4, 3.0, and 4.8 metres, which works well with the standard ceiling heights in modern homes.